ce7er2s/proxy-box/README.md

 ```

-## Little about it

-Ta-da!
-Hardcoded to work at 127.0.0.1:50057
+Hadrcoded to serve at 127.0.0.1:50057 because why having a choice?

+## Can-do's and can-not-do's

-Can't do shit about BIND and UDP ASSOCIATE (but who need them anyway?)
+Can't do shit about BIND and UDP ASSOCIATE. (but who need them anyway?)

 Can't do shit about hostname resolve on server side (socks5h) and IPv6 addresses.

-Can do shit in real-life testing tho: `curl` works fine and my web browser extension "Smart Proxy" works okay with it (tested with: wtf.ip, Spotify and Twitch)
+Can do shit in real-life testing:

+- curl works fine
+- web extension Smart Proxy
+- ssh with ProxyCommand and netcat

+## To-do

+- BIND
+- UDP ASSOCIATE
+- Hostname resolve
+- IPv6
+- Code refactoring

+You know the drill, author is me, `@ce7er2s`.
+For the rest of the drill go read that sweet LICENSE!